Rabios/Pancake/docs/build_system.md

 The way of building Pancake has changed over a lot of versions, But improved to be better...

-To build Pancake you require Python (Although you can use Pancake by linking to source files part-by-part)
+To build Pancake you need Python (Although you can use Pancake by linking to source files part-by-part)

 ### Customizing Build